Part-coder-part-batman/BCR-GEX-Tutorial/README.md

 A three-part R tutorial for single-cell BCR sequence processing and integration with gene expression data, using the Immcantation toolkit and Seurat.

 The dataset comes from Nathan et al., *Immunity* (2026): "Tumor-draining lymph nodes in ovarian cancer lack germinal centers but harbor tumor-reactive memory B cells clonally linked to intra-tumoral B cells."
 We use a paired lymph node and primary tumor sample from the same patient.
-Data are deposited on Zenodo: ([https://doi.org/10.5281/zenodo.20287324](https://zenodo.org/records/20287324))
+Data are deposited on Zenodo in two records: [Cell Ranger inputs](https://zenodo.org/records/20323951) (raw .h5 and VDJ files) and [pipeline outputs](https://zenodo.org/records/20324083) (processed BCR tables and annotated Seurat object).

 ---